lgsantiago/history-table-service/README.md

 # History Table

 ### Description
-Write a HistoryTable which is a key-value store that can also tell you the values at past moments in time.
+HistoryTable which is a key-value store that can also tell you the values at past moments in time.

 put(key, value) // Normal "put" - stores the key/value pair\